Marco-Poelsma/Marco-Poelsma/README.md

 ### 🚀 About Me

-- 🎓 IT student passionate about software development and cybersecurity.
+- 🎓 IT student passionate about software development, machine learning, and cybersecurity.
-- 🌍 Multilingual: Dutch, Spanish, English.
+- 🌍 Multilingual: Dutch, Spanish, English, Catalan.
 - 💡 Always eager to learn new technologies and contribute to open source.

 ---